Team

 Staff Therapist

 My approach is depth-oriented, focused on identifying the roots of your issues and understanding patterns.
-I examine how daily patterns show up in the therapy space, and I work well with individuals who are focused on long-term change rather than short-term solutions.
+I examine how these patterns show up in the therapy space.
+We will work well together if you are focused on long-term change rather than short-term solutions.
 This calls for vulnerability and willingness to develop insight about various life areas.

 I am a non-judgmental and compassionate therapist who meets you wherever you are in your journey.
 If you want a therapist who understands how to be gentle and measured, but also someone who is not afraid to challenge you to grow, then I encourage you to reach out.
 You can also visit my Substack (https://substack.com/@knieweglowski) to read more about my perspectives on mental health and therapy.